gilch/hissp/docs/macro_tutorial.rst

 Or at least all of those in common use?
 (Mathematica?)
-Such a language would be more difficult to learn, and perhaps difficult to type and debug.
+Such a language would be more difficult to learn, and perhaps difficult to write and debug.
 It's much easier to familiarize oneself with a small set of primitive notations, and the means of combination.
 And in any case,